osen/openhl/README.txt

 A really cool project in its own right and also very handy to extract the Half-Life game data.

-Ryan Freeman [slipgate.org] - Providing the initial OpenBSD port.
+Ryan Freeman [https://slipgate.org] - Providing the initial OpenBSD port.
 Whilst this project is a fork with a growing number of differences, this port was still valuable to work out how it was built.

 Valve - Probably.
-But I am still bitter about the whole Steam thing.
+But I am still bitter about the whole Steam thing ;)